 Here in the Cancer Information Development team, we produce around 140 booklets and leaflets and over 200 webpages for people affected by cancer.
 Today in the blog, we’re talking about our volunteer and professional reviewers who make a huge contribution to the work we do in our team and the information we produce.

-Our volunteer reviewers Our team works with a pool of around 200 volunteer reviewers who provide feedback on our information.
+Our team works with a pool of around 200 volunteer reviewers who provide feedback on our information.
 These reviewers work flexibly from across the UK and represent all ages and backgrounds, from students to retirees.
 Most importantly, each reviewer has experience of cancer, either first hand or through a friend or loved one.

 Every month, we send our reviewers a newsletter with a list of titles that we need feedback on.
 They can volunteer to look at those that match their experiences, or those that seem interesting.
 We send them the current edition of the information, and wait for their comments which we pass on to the nurses and editors.